 1. Less is more.

 Post two to five times per day on your Facebook fan page and you will find you get better engagement.
-The main reason that fans will unlike your page or hide you updates in their news feed is because you are posting too often.
+Seems like the main reason that fans will unlike your page or hide you updates in their news feed is because you are posting too often.

 2. Short character counts.

 Maybe 80 characters or less get the best engagement among your viewers.